FazpyDev/ProjGen/README.md

-# Flask_createApp_
+# ProjGen

-`Flask_createApp` is a command-line tool for quickly scaffolding new Flask projects.
+`ProjGen` is a command-line tool for quickly scaffolding new Flask projects.
 It provides an interactive interface to choose from a variety of pre-built templates, from a minimal single-file app to more complex structures with databases, blueprints, and Jinja templates.
 It's designed to be easily extensible, allowing you to add your own custom project templates.

 ## Features